Why I Support Voluntary Assisted Dying

 Application

-* A person has to make one verbal request and two written requests
+* A person has to make one written declaration and two verbal requests

 * Eligibility to be confirmed by two senior doctors who are independent of each other